This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Their unparalleled flavor, melt-in-your-mouth texture, and juicy tenderness have always been on the top list of the tastiest meats you can get ahold of.

 If you’ve heard of Wagyu, odds are you’ve come across a beef called Kobe as well.
-Each of these types of beef can almost be certainly be found at your local high end steakhouses.
+Each of these types of beef can likely be found at a high end steakhouses near you – with a huge price tag.

 But what is the appeal of both these types of meat, and what’s the difference between Wagyu vs Kobe beef?